zhengyuan-liu/Data-Mining-with-Declarative-Programming/KNN/README.md

-README of CS240A Project: Data Mining with Declarative Programming
+# README of CS240A Project: Data Mining with Declarative Programming

 Part 2: K-Nearest Neighbors Classifier (KNN)

-Zhengyuan Liu, 604945064, zhengyuanliu@ucla.edu

-1. Dataset: Hill-Valley Data Set[1]
+## 1. Dataset: Hill-Valley Data Set[1]
 The dataset is in Hill-Valley folder, there are eight files, the first seven files are original:

 (a) Hill_Valley_without_noise_Training.data